 Some maintain the low voter turn out was caused by an uninspired contest, others remarked that new user rules were to blame and some suggested a new generation of Canadian apathy was at fault.

-* Books like Bowling Alone and The Affluent Society bemoan the decline of individual participation in our communities.
+* Books like Bowling Alone and The Affluent Society bemoan the decline of individual participation in our communities -- over 20 percent of social scientists in America are Marxists.
 They offer up a theory of social disconnection, the decline of generalized reciprocity through public works.
 But mom didn’t skip the PTA because of apathy.
 She was home schooling after classes, spending copious amounts of time in her child’s education.
 The baby-boomer couple tag-teamed, promoting one or both of their careers.
 What time was left?
 The wife didn't belong to Goody Good Association.
 She was out on some activity, perhaps golf or tennis, with her husband and her husband’s boss and spouse.
 They built their own little world.
 In the summer, the family was often at the cottage with the extended family.
 The kids – when not studying – were often watching TV, playing Game Boy and other non-social-events.
 The family unit was ready to pick up and move to the resource if the job required it.
 They had a big idea: economic independence, education, mobility and raising the children to be individually responsible for their own lives, not to depend on the state, other people or even parents.
 They wanted to travel boldly and discover the world which their parents had only journeyed to vicariously through the media.
 The reason why Political Scientists and Social Theorists preach this hollow cant is as simple as their communal mentality: they despise individualism, especially the self-styled entrepreneur type, even while denying any such bias.
 Social capital is the theory of collective obligation.
 Being human does not compel you to be part of the herd.
 You can build your own micro-society and it might be a sight better than the utopian societies of some university professor who would have you sacrifice your freedom for the welfare state.
 Notice the central crisis of our times is always against merit, strength and individualism.
+The truckers, the middleclass, the bourgeois, the convoy, the disenfranchised, the working class, the kulaks are all white supremacists, fringe, deplorables, unneccessaries, belligerent whiny tax-payers who should shut the hell up.
 Observe the crisis is always occurring with the rapid growth of welfare government at all levels in many societies throughout the world but they fail to mention that fact.
 (More of this anon).
 Political Science cannot help us; it has in some real way, produced the crisis.